chipsalliance/chisel/docs/src/explanations/connectable.md

 > You may be thinking "Wait, I'm confused!
 Isn't foo flipped and bar aligned?" -- Noo!
 Whether foo is aligned with bar makes no sense; remember, you only evaluate alignment between members of the same component or Chisel type.
 Because components are always aligned to themselves, `bar` is aligned to `bar`, and `foo` is aligned to `foo`, there is no problem.
 Their relative flippedness to anything else is irrelevant.

-## Connections for components with members of mixed-alignment
+## Connecting components with mixed alignment members

 Aggregate Chisel types can include data members which are flipped relative to one another; in the example below, `alignedChild` and `flippedChild` are aligned/flipped relative to `MixedAlignmentBundle`.